canonical/k8s-operator/charms/CONTRIBUTION.md

 The `k8s` and `k8s-worker` charms are noticeably tucked into one-another.

 ```
-└── k8s
+└── worker
     ├── charmcraft.yaml
     ├── requirements.txt
-    └── worker
+    └── k8s
         ├── charmcraft.yaml
+        ├── lib
+        │   └── charms/...
         ├── requirements.txt
         └── src
             └── charm.py
 ```

 While unfamiliar to some charm developers, this lets both charms share the exact same `src` folder.
-This is accomplished by using the `parts.charm.charm-entrypoint` value in the `k8s` directory set to `worker/src/charm.py`.
+This is accomplished by using the `parts.charm.charm-entrypoint` value in the `worker` directory set to `k8s/src/charm.py`.

 ### What's unique